oowais/oowais/README.md

 <br/>

 - 🔭 I’ recently worked on my [Portfolio][portfolio-link] website, developed in angular.
 [Source-code][portfolio-source-code]
-- 🌱 I’m currently learning Python and Angular
+- 🌱 I’m currently learning Python and Vue.js
 - 👯 I’m looking to for a full time job in Angular or Python or both✨
 - 📫 How to reach me: [Email me][email-link]
 - 😄 Pronouns: he/him